SafeCRS: Personalized Safety Alignment for LLM-Based Conversational Recommender Systems: Experiment

 \section{Experiment}

-We design our experiments to answer the following research questions: \textbf{RQ1}: How do existing CRS methods respect user-specific safety preferences? \textbf{RQ2}: How effective is each training stage (Safe-SFT, Safe-GDPO) of the \modelname{} pipeline in improving CRS personalized safety? \textbf{RQ3}: Can \modelname{} be instantiated with a unified training recipe on peer domains with different safety taxonomies?
+We design our experiments to answer the following research questions: \textbf{RQ1}: How do existing CRS methods respect user-specific safety preferences? \textbf{RQ2}: How effective is each training stage (Safe-SFT, Safe-GDPO) of the \modelname{} pipeline in improving CRS personalized safety? \textbf{RQ3}: Can \modelname{} be instantiated with a unified training recipe on peer domains with different safety taxonomies? \textbf{RQ4}: Do \modelname{}'s safety improvements, measured by the oracle, align with human judgments of recommendation safety?